Wagstaff Surname Meaning, History & Origin

-Wagstaff Surname Genealogy
+Wagstaff Surname Meaning

 A quotation from the medieval writer Myles Coverdale read as follows: “Be not afraid for the King of the Assyrians that he shall wag his staff at thee.”

 The Wagstaff name derived from “wag a staff,” just as the Shakespeare name comes from “shake a spear.”
 Wagstaff, possibly a nickname, would describe some medieval official like a bailiff or a beadle who carried a staff and shook it for effect.

-Wagstaff Resources on
+Wagstaff Surname Resources on The Internet

 - Wagstaffs of the West